mosn/htnn/site/content/en/docs/developer-guide/plugin_development.md

 4. EncodeData
 5. OnLog

+Among the plugins, the calling order is decided by the plugin order.
+Assumed the `A` plugin is in `Outer` group, `B` in `Authn` and `C` in `Inner`.

 When processing the request (Decode path), the calling order is `A -> B -> C`.
 When processing the response (Encode path), the calling order is `C -> B -> A`.
 When logging the request, the calling order is `A -> B -> C`.

+By using the plugin order instead of plugin name, we can also say:

+When processing the request, the calling order is `Outer -> Authn -> Inner`.
+When processing the response, the calling order is `Inner -> Authn -> Outer`.
+When logging the request, the calling order is `Outer -> Authn -> Inner`.

 ![filter manager](/images/filtermanager_main_path.jpg)